HISTORY OF THE BUNGALOW

 Bungalows became popular in the UK between the two World Wars and very large numbers were built, particularly in coastal resorts.
 They can be maligned by some as a throwback to an unfashionable age, but despite that buyers love them.
 Bungalows are routinely voted in surveys to be the most desirable property type in the UK for all age groups.

-We're dedicated to the sale of bungalows, offering a tailored service with a choice of marketing packages, no tie in contract and NO HIDDEN FEES!
+We're dedicated to the sale of bungalows with no tie in contract and NO HIDDEN FEES!

 Sign up to receive news of properties new to the market.